JaeHye0n-AI/Fake-Audio-Classification/README.md

 ~~~~

 ### Ensemble
 We ensemble the five experiments conducted above.
-Place each experiment's result CSVs in the `ensemble_from_csv` directory and execute the following command.
+Place each experiment's result CSVs in the `ensemble_csv` directory and execute the following command.

 ~~~~
 python ensemble_from_csv.py
 ~~~~

-As a final result, the file `ensemble.csv` will be created in the `ensemble_from_csv` directory.
+As a final result, the file `ensemble.csv` will be created in the `ensemble_csv` directory.

 ## References
 We referenced the repo below for the code.